vhsenna/go-simple-http-server/README.md

 2. Navigate to the project directory.
 3. Run the server by executing the command `go run main.go`.
 4. Open your web browser and navigate to `http://localhost:8080`.

-## Dependencies

-This project does not require any external dependencies beyond Go's standard library.

-## Contributing

-Contributions to this project are welcome!
-If you find any bugs or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.